 Other posts about Barcelona that could interest you:

-Mount Tibidabo should be on your Barcelona Bucket List if you are planning to stay in the city for a couple of days.
+Visit Mount Tibidabo, Barcelona’s best viewpoint: Mount Tibidabo should be on your Barcelona Bucket List if you are planning to stay in the city for a couple of days.
 Apart from that, it is one of the best viewpoints to see the port of Barcelona and the city from above.
-In this blog post you will find everything you need to know before going!

 Have you heard about free walking tours in Barcelona?